dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 - Each semantic model will contain zero, one, or many foreign or unique entities used to connect to other entities.
 - Each semantic model may also contain dimensions, measures, and metrics.
 This is what actually gets fed into and queried by your downstream BI tool.

-In the following steps, semantic models help us define how to interpret the data related to orders.
+In the following steps, semantic models enable you to define how to interpret the data related to orders.
 It includes entities (like ID columns serving as keys for joining data), dimensions (for grouping or filtering data), and measures (for data aggregations).

 1. Create a new file `models/metrics/fct_orders.yml`
 2. Add the following code to that newly created file: